desihub/desidocker/README.md

-# Accessing cloud-hosted DESI data
+# Accessing cloud- and locally-hosted DESI data

-DESI's early data release (EDR) will soon be made publicly accessible through an S3 cloud storage "bucket" on Amazon Web Services (AWS).
+DESI's early data release (EDR) will soon be made publicly available at an S3 cloud storage "bucket" on Amazon Web Services (AWS).
-You can directly download the data at _insert url_.
+If you have sufficient storage space, you can download and host the entire data release locally.
+However, due to the large memory footprint, we recommend most users to stream the data on-demand from the cloud.

+Here, we provide a Docker image which makes it seamless to work with both local and cloud-hosted DESI data.
-However, we recommend accessing this data through this repository's Docker image, a self-contained code environment which comes pre-packaged with
+This Docker image is a self-contained code environment which comes pre-packaged with
+* A Jupyter server installed with general Python libraries for scientific programming, as well as DESI-specific libraries, and
-* A filesystem mounted to the DESI S3 bucket, which automatically downloads the data you query and nothing more, and
+* (If you are not hosting locally), a filesystem mounted to the DESI S3 bucket, which automatically downloads the data you query and nothing more.
-* A Jupyter server installed with general Python libraries for scientific programming, as well as DESI-specific libraries.

 You can either run this image locally or on a cloud compute instance.
 A cloud compute instance gives you on-demand access to additional storage and processing power.